lipu-tenpo/selo/README.md

 This table contains the entire palette.
 TODO

 The palette is in the GIMP `.gpl` format.
 To convert the palette into CSS colours, you can use [this script](https://gist.github.com/alifeee/586b92e21f912dde7f74cd498b7cbb56).

-### the scrapbook

-### panes

-Properties, Item Properties, Align and Distribute, Scrapbook, TODO

-TODO Show margins, boxes, text flow, rulers relative to page.
-Toggle these options all on or off using *F11*.

 ## preparing the files